Once again we are reminded how you risk your health when you put toxins in the body.

 One of the first things to do to avoid putting more toxins in your body is to stop using toxic products on your skin.
 Look for natural products that are free of chemicals.

-Detox techniques make it possible to lower the levels of toxins in the body, rebuild it and and recharge your immune system.
+Detox techniques make it possible to lower the levels of toxins in the body, rebuild it and recharge your immune system.